EasterWorks/Cergs-V2.4-Backpack/README.md

 - Orienting the electronics in such a way that they are visible from inside of the enclosure for aesthetic purposes.

 Target:
--Voron V2.4r2 300mm (but can be adapter to the 250mm and 300mm versions easily).
+- Voron V2.4r2 300mm (but can be adapted to the 250mm and 350mm versions easily).

 Design constraints:
 - 2020 aluminum extrusion frame.